kaliop-uk/ezmigrationbundle/README.md

 NB: if you just executed the above command and got an error message because the migration definition file that you had just generated is invalid, do not worry - that is by design.
 Head on to the next paragraph...

-NB: migrations run as the default eZ admin user of ID 14, without this user you must instruct the use of another admin username by passing the `-a` flag.
+NB: migrations execute by the default as the admin user with ID 14.
+Without this user account in the database, you must specify the use of another admin accoungt by passing the `-a` flag.

 #### Applying a single migration file

 To apply a single migration run the migrate command passing it the path to its definition, as follows:

     php ezpublish/console kaliop:migration:migrate --path=src/MyNamespace/MyBundle/MigrationVersions/20160803193400_a_migration.yml

+NB: you can specify as well a folder with the `--path` flag, in which case all the migration definitions contained in that folder will be executed.

 ### Editing migration files